Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all photos for an Expert.
+This endpoint retrieves all Photos for an expert.

 ### HTTP Request